johnpaulada/overengineeringchallenge/README.md

 - Use the most exotic techniques that you can wield.
 - Build it with the most overblown architectures.
 Design with the insanest user experience.

-Let your imagination run wild.
+Fork this project and let your imagination run wild.
 There are no limits to what you can do.

 **JUST OVERENGINEER.**